What’s included in the 4 week class?

 - Lesson planning

 - Using drama and roleplay in the EFL classroom

 - Computer assisted and audio visual language learning

-You’ll learn how to plan lessons effectively, how to think about appropriate lesson aims and make sure you achieve them, how to plan the individual stages of a lesson, anticipate problems that may arise during lessons and be prepared with solutions.
+You’ll learn how to plan lessons effectively, how to create appropriate lesson aims and make sure you achieve them, how to plan the individual stages of a lesson, anticipate problems that may arise during lessons and be prepared with solutions.
 We also look at:

 - Learning to plan a lesson in 15 minutes